 Planning for Business

 The council takes a very positive approach to helping business through the planning process, especially new enterprises or where existing ones want to move or expand in the borough.
-We have a free Planning for Economic Recovery if you want to bring new enterprises or jobs to the borough.
+We have free Planning for Business service if you want to bring new enterprises or jobs to the borough.
 Remember if you are carrying out building works you will probably also need consent under the Building Regulations.

 Advice is available on the following alterations to premises: